ArcaneNibble/ArcaneNibble.github.io/content/intro-to-opentype.md

 In `GSUB` tables, it is possible to define language-specific character substitutions like the following: <span lang="ja" class="emerald">I wish this text was in <span class="nobr">にほんご</span>!</span>

 This is tagged using a `lang="ja"` attribute in HTML and uses the `locl` feature and `JAN` (Japanese) Language System (LangSys) in OpenType.
-I've mapped the standard 26 Latin letters, the digits 0-9, and the ?! punctuation to their fullwidth glyph variants, which is what would happen in a Japanese edition of the games.
+I've mapped the standard 26 Latin letters, the digits 0-9, and the ?! punctuation to their fullwidth glyph variants, which is what would happen in a Japanese edition of the game.
 I've also mapped many of the special glyphs and ligatures to their Japanese variants, but I _haven't_ mapped e.g. the period . to the ideographic full stop 。 as these characters are semantically different.

 If this is undesired, `font-feature-settings: 'locl' 0` in CSS can be used to disable it: <span lang="ja" class="emerald" style="font-feature-settings: 'locl' 0">I wish this text was in <span class="nobr">にほんご</span>!</span>